Law Society of Ontario in conflict over steps to encourage diversity

 The Law Society of Ontario (LSO) is once again facing a court challenge claiming that it has violated Section 2 of the Charter of Rights and Freedoms, which protects the right to freedom of conscience, speech and religion.
 This court challenge follows the LSO's successful defence of its decision to refuse to accredit the proposed law school at Trinity Western University (TWU) because of a requirement that attendees sign a covenant agreeing not to engage in homosexual activities.
 The LSO took the position that this prevented equal access to the legal profession in Ontario by excluding individuals who identified as LGBTQ.

-The new battle relates to a Statement of Principles that the LSO requires lawyers to provide as of last year.
+The new battle relates to a statement of principles that the LSO requires lawyers to provide as of last year.
 It's another example of the LSO attempting to enshrine principles of diversity, anti‑oppression and anti‑discrimination in a profession that is known for its lack of inclusiveness and diversity.
 In this case, the opposition to advancing these values is coming from other lawyers and is proving to be divisive for the governing council of the LSO -- the democratically elected body that oversees its governance

-What is the Statement of Principles?
+What is the statement of principles?

-The Statement of Principles, according to the LSO, is meant to reaffirm existing obligations of lawyers under the Rules of Professional Conduct to behave in a non‑discriminatory way and complies with human rights legislation.
+The statement of principles, according to the LSO, is meant to reaffirm existing obligations of lawyers under the rules of professional donduct to behave in a non‑discriminatory way and complies with human rights legislation.
 It is one of 13 recommendations made in a report produced by the LSO on how to address systemic racism in the profession.

 The requirement is that each lawyer sign onto a statement that acknowledges "their obligation to promote equality, diversity and inclusion generally, and in their behaviour towards colleagues, employees, clients and the public."
 While template statements are provided, lawyers are free to draft their own statement -- in their own words.

-The Statement of Principles mirrors pre‑existing obligations under the Rules of Professional Conduct, which require lawyers licensed to practice law in Ontario to:
+The statement of principles mirrors pre‑existing obligations under the rules of professional conduct, which require lawyers licensed to practice law in Ontario to:

 a) respect the requirements of human rights laws in force in Ontario and, specifically, to honour the obligation not to discriminate on the basis of grounds protected by human rights legislation.